joeferner/node-java/README.md

 __Arguments__

  * className - The name of the type of array elements.
-For nested classes seperate using a '$' (eg. com.nearinfinty.MyClass$NestedClass)
+Separate nested classes using `'$'` (eg. `com.nearinfinty.MyClass$NestedClass`).
- * values - A javascript array of values to assign to the java array.
+ * values - A JavaScript array of values to assign to the java array.

 __Example__